Make a Word Quilt Collage

 - Ask your child to draw pictures based on the chosen theme onto the illustration squares.
 Crayons or markers can be used.

 - Brainstorm a list of words that accompany the illustrations.
+You might even want to introduce a few new words.
 Help your child spell the words.
 Point out each individual letter, and ask your child to name it.
 If your child is not yet ready to write these words independently, assist her by writing them first with a pencil.
 After you have written the words, encourage your child to trace each word with a marker.
 Make sure to say each word aloud as your child traces or writes it.

 - Have your child glue the illustrations and words onto the cardboard in a unique pattern.